M.A. in Global Service

 Download the program brochure for more information about the program format, degree plan, accreditation and distinctives that set ACU’s Master of Arts in Global Service program apart.
 See also this information about Graduate School of Theology affordability and scholarships.

 We understand the cost of graduate school can be overwhelming, which is why ACU offers a variety of financial assistance to qualifying students.
-Learn more about this new scholarship and other financial aid options here.
+Learn more about this new scholarship and other financial aid options at the button below.

 These are the important details you will need to keep in mind as you prepare your application and degree plan.